Hotels in Columbia, Missouri

 Which hotels in Columbia, Missouri are good for team or group travel?

-Several hotels in Columbia, Missouri accommodate team and group travel.
-The Broadway Columbia - a DoubleTree by Hilton (0.72 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Hampton Inn & Suites Columbia at University (2.1 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Best Western Plus Columbia Inn (3.69 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Several hotels in Columbia, Missouri accommodate team and group travel. voco The Tiger Hotel Columbia MO by IHG (0.43 mi, from $172/night), The Broadway Columbia - a DoubleTree by Hilton (0.72 mi, from $149/night), and Hampton Inn & Suites Columbia at University (2.1 mi, from $107/night) all offer meeting space, complimentary breakfast, and on-site laundry.

 Are there extended-stay hotels in Columbia, Missouri?